Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 What Is a Performance Bond?

-A performance bond is a financial guarantee that a contractor will complete a project according to contract terms.
+A performance bond (bon pelaksanaan) is a financial guarantee that a contractor will complete a project according to contract terms.
 If the contractor defaults, the project owner (beneficiary) can claim against the bond to recover losses.

 In Malaysia, you can obtain a performance bond through two channels: